BPLand556/German-Learning/README.md

 - xAI for providing the conversational AI API
 - Web Speech API for voice processing capabilities
-- All contributors and users of the platform
+- All contributors and users of the platform # German-Learning